“That little something extra. Well, you’ve got it!” – James Mason to Judy Garland in “A Star Is Born”

 February 5, 1943: For Me And My Gal (released in 1942) was still doing great business in theater across the nation.

 February 5, 1942: The rumor that Judy was pregnant made the columns.
-It’s now known that she did indeed become pregnant while married to David Rose and was convinced by MGM (and allegedly her mom) to get an abortion.
+It’s now known that she did indeed become pregnant while married to David Rose and was convinced by MGM (and allegedly her mom and to a lesser degree, her husband Rose) to get an abortion.
 Allegedly when he found out that Judy was pregnant, MGM boss Louis B. Mayer screamed, “That baby can’t have a baby!”
 See yesterday’s entry.

 Meanwhile, the papers were still reporting Judy was home with strep throat.
 This could have been a ruse cooked up by the studio.
 She might have been recovering from the abortion which would explain the need for a two-week rest on doctor’s orders.